-When Rich first started at SECOM, he attended meetings in which managers and foreman would use whiteboards to draw fiber routes and describe how cables made it from Point A to Point B. There were no maps or processes in place for documenting fiber circuits.
+When Rich first started at SECOM, he attended meetings in which managers and foremen would use whiteboards to draw fiber routes and describe how cables made it from Point A to Point B. There were no maps or processes in place for documenting fiber circuits.
 Instead, all knowledge existed in the minds of a few SECOM teammates.

 Although human memory had worked in the past, Rich pointed out how vulnerable the company was to losing map-oriented fiber records.
-By concentrating all knowledge with a few people, SECOM carried unnecessary risk before moving to a software-based application.
+By concentrating all knowledge with a few people, SECOM carried unnecessary risks before moving to a software-based application.

 OSPInsight gave SECOM a reliable and secure place where the company’s knowledge-keepers could deposit their intel for others to use.
 Rather than having to gather people in one place to disseminate information about routes and circuits, SECOM could now lean on a software-based platform to disseminate knowledge virtually.

 OSPInsight makes it easy to build geographically accurate representations of fiber networks.
 Users can create digital visualizations with custom labels and features so that others can see exactly how routes are laid.
 They can also take advantage of GIS applications that integrate with OSPInsight and add different types of data layers on top of network diagrams.